-The physical and environmental conditions that the installation or pipeline has been designed to operate in and a reference to the relevant standards and data used to assess the suitability of the design should be provided.
-[Refer to the requirements and associated guidance under sections 104 and 105 of the Framework Regulations]
+The physical and environmental conditions that the installation or pipeline has been designed to operate in, and a reference to the relevant standards and data used to assess the suitability of the design, should be provided.
+[Refer to the requirements and associated guidance under sections 104 and 105 of the Framework Regulations.]

 6.3.3.2.
-Physical and Environmental Conditions Monitoring Equipment their design, operation and maintenance.
-In addition, reference to third party certification (e.g., inspection and calibration) of the equipment should be provided.
-[Refer to the requirements and associated guidance under section 109 of the Framework Regulations]
+Physical and Environmental Conditions Monitoring Equipment

+A description of the equipment used for monitoring physical and environmental conditions should be provided along with reference to the standards applied for its design, operation and maintenance.
+In addition, reference to third-party certification (e.g., inspection and calibration) of the equipment should be provided.
+[Refer to the requirements and associated guidance under section 109 of the Framework Regulations.]